About 1 hour

 Place the tomato sauce into a small pot and bring it to a medium boil.
 Add all other sauce ingredients and maintain a boil until the sauce begins to reduce and thicken, then let simmer for 5 minutes.

 When the sauce has simmered 5 minutes it’s time to stuff the peppers.
 Turn the peppers over on the sheet pan (cut side up) and share the lamb stuffing over the four halves.
 Spoon the sauce into the four halves overtop of the lamb and share the grated cheese to the top of each pepper.
-Pop the peppers into the oven until the cheese is melted and golden brown – about 8 minutes.
+Pop the peppers into the oven when there are about 10 minutes left on the vegetables.
+The peppers are done when the cheese is melted and golden brown.

-If the veggies are tender at this time, remove them from the oven and cover with foil to keep warm – otherwise, leave them in the oven with the peppers to finish.
-If after 8 minutes the cheese is nicely melted but not brown enough for your liking remove the veggies from the oven, move the oven rack up and pop the peppers under the broiler for a few minutes until it’s nicely browned.
+If the veggies are done and the cheese has melted on the peppers but is not brown enough for your liking remove the veggies from the oven, move the oven rack up and pop the peppers under the broiler for a few minutes until the cheese is gooey and golden brown.

 When the everything is finished in the oven share the veggies over 4 plates and serve the peppers beside the veggies.
 Scatter cilantro over the peppers then sit down and enjoy amazing flavors of the delicious dinner you have created!